What is Two-Color Injection Molding?

 4. Home Appliances and Consumer Products

 Home appliances and consumer products require durability and stylish appearance.
-Customers demanded for manufacturing of such type of product with two color injection molding:
+Customers demanded the manufacturing of this type of product with two-color injection molding:

 Conclusion